Special Notice: Adult Volunteer Opportunities

-Who: Adults, 18 years and older and out of high school
+Who: Anyone 18 years of age and older

 When: Assignments will be same day/same time each week, typically 2-3 hours.
 Weekend and evening positions are limited.

-- Information session—provide you with an overall picture of the program and specific information about available volunteer openings
+- Group Interview—this will also provide you with an overview of program expectations, the onboarding process and specifics about available volunteer openings

 - BCI and/or FBI Background check